SciFigureAI logoSciFigureAI

 3

-Generate a cleaner draft
+Generate the figure draft

 4